teckcamp/teckcamp.github.io/privacy.md

 **<a id="Important information and who we are"></a>2.
 Important information and who we are**

-Meetup Mates is an online community run on Slack.
-If you [register to meetup mates via our online form](https://meetup-mates.com/register/), you will receive an email from meetup-mates@tecknuovo.com with a Slack Channel invitation and on the channel you will be informed of what Meetups to attend in London.
-Meetup Mates organises gatherings of Meetup Mates members before a Meetup to assist the community to attend more Meetups together.
-To attend meetups you will have to sign up via [www.meetup.com](https://www.meetup.com/) you can find their privacy policy [here](https://www.meetup.com/privacy/)
+Teck Camp is an online community run on Slack.
+If you [register to Teck Camp via our online form](https://teck.camp/register/), you will receive an email from teckcamp@tecknuovo.com with a Slack Channel invitation and on the channel you will be informed of what meetups to attend.
+Teck Camp organises gatherings of Teck Camp members before a meetup to assist the community to attend more meetups together.
+To attend meetups you will have to sign up via that particular event’s page and follow their Code of Conduct and privacy policy.

 **Purpose of this privacy policy**

-This privacy policy aims to give you information on how Meetup Mates collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to be part of Meetup Mates Community.
+This privacy policy aims to give you information on how Teck Camp collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to be part of Teck Camp Community.

 This website is not intended for children and we do not knowingly collect data relating to children.